sayolove/ngu-guide/src/content/docs/en/chapters/chapter-6.md

 ### T9 LRB
 - After JRPG snipe/Fad max, you’ll start your Long Rebirth to T9 with Hack Day 2
-    - Reminder: Hackday Planning Guide.
+    - Reminder: [Guide: Hackday Planning Guide](/en/guides/hackday).
 Planning should be similar to your HD1 plan, except you should have a full Hack loadout and you can add an hour of Wish Hack
 - Start the LRB with using all 3 E/M/R3 Beta potions
-- Post-HD2: Max Fad/JRPG sets, complete the T9 Unlock Puzzle, use all your Major Quests
+- Post-HD2: Max Fad/JRPG sets, complete the [T9 Unlock Puzzle](/en/spoilers/t9-puzzle), use all your Major Quests
     - Can get the 20k QP Accessory Slot with your post-HD2 QP
 - Recommended Loadout priorities: Respawn / Daycare / NGU / Wishes
     - Many people choose to complete the AT wish during this time